JoeLorenzoMontano/jolomo-rag-ai-systems/README.md

 4. Respects minimum chunk size to avoid tiny fragments

 This approach balances semantic coherence with efficient vector retrieval, leading to more relevant search results.

+### Query Classification System

+The system uses an intelligent classification mechanism to determine the optimal information source:

+1. **Dynamic Domain Term Extraction**: Extracts important terminology from the document corpus
+   - Analyzes document frequency and significance
+   - Combines with predefined domain terms
+   - Automatically updates when new documents are processed
+   - Extracts both single terms and multi-word phrases

+2. **Source Selection Logic**:
+   - **Document Source**: Used when query contains domain-specific terminology or matches existing content well
+   - **Web Search Source**: Used when query contains general knowledge questions outside document scope
+   - **Hybrid Approach**: Used when confidence is moderate and both sources may contribute

+3. **Classification Visualization**:
+   - Toggle "Show Classification Details" to see how your query was classified
+   - Displays matched domain terms and confidence scores
+   - Shows a visual breakdown of the classification decision

+The classifier automatically refreshes its domain term knowledge when documents are processed, ensuring it stays up-to-date with the content collection.
+You can also manually refresh terms or view the current term list using the dedicated API endpoints.

 ## Limitations